darkbigy/jqueryVideoPlayerHTML5/README.md

 Description
 ---
-JQuery Video Player HTML 5 is a project based on [Playr plugin](https://github.com/delphiki/Playr "Playr") It fully uses JQuery implementation, improves performances and add new features The main purpose is to easily integrate a HTML5 video player in a web site
+JQuery Video Player HTML 5 is a project based on [Playr plugin](https://github.com/delphiki/Playr "Playr")
+<br/>It fully uses JQuery implementation, improves performances and add new features
+<br/>The main purpose is to easily integrate a HTML5 video player in a web site

 Features
 ---